autotech24/simple-price-fee/readme.txt

 == Installation ==
 1. Upload the `simple-price-fee` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Settings > Simple Price Fee' in the admin menu to configure your rules.
+3. Go to 'Settings > Simple Price Fee' to configure your rules.

-== Frequently Asked Questions ==
-= Where can I report issues? =
-You can report bugs or request features on GitHub: https://github.com/autotech24/simple-price-fee/issues

 == Changelog ==
 = 1.0.0 =